 Additionally, not only do you face arrest and prosecution for these accusations, but Child Protective Services (CPS) will also investigate and may remove your child from the home.
 This investigation by CPS is separate from the criminal investigation and proceedings.
 The criminal court may also bar you from seeing your child.

 Fighting the Charges with a San Diego Child Endangerment Attorney

-Just as it can be subjective to say that something is likely to cause great bodily harm, saying that a child was in danger or likely to suffer unjustifiable physical or mental harm is largely a matter of debate.
-Additionally, if the endangerment was a result of an accident, it is not covered by this law —for example if you were cutting tomatoes when your partner dropped off your toddler and you simply forget to put the knife away, you can’t be charged for leaving your toddler with the sharp knife.
+Another strong defense is to argue that the defendant’s behavior was not willful.
+If the endangerment was a result of an accident, it is not covered by this law —for example, if you were cutting tomatoes when your partner dropped off your toddler, and you simply forgot to put the knife away, you can’t be charged for leaving your toddler with the sharp knife.

 One of the biggest problems with child abuse cases is that well-meaning people often misinterpret innocent occurrences as signs of abuse.
 Some people, such as therapists and teachers, are legally required to report symptoms of abuse, so they must report certain types of injuries even if you have a valid excuse for them.

 For example, if a child has a black eye from getting hit by a baseball, many people will take it as a sign that a parent hit them.
 Because children often try to cover for their parents in child abuse situations, mandated reporters and law enforcement agents may not believe that an accident caused the injury.
 Fortunately, the law requires the prosecution to prove you are guilty beyond a reasonable doubt, so if there is insufficient proof that you abused your child, your San Diego criminal defense attorney may be able to have the charges against you dropped.

 - false accusations

 - not being the person who caused the child to suffer.